 Have you been injured on someone else's property?
 You may have grounds for a premises liability lawsuit.
 California law requires property owners, managers, and occupants to take reasonable precautions to ensure the safety of tenants, patrons, and visitors — including warning them of dangers that may not be immediately obvious — or risk liability for injuries and other losses that occur.

 Premises liability claims are claims brought against property owners, businesses, management companies, private homeowners, and even government entities.
-Here's what you need to know about California premises liability cases and how our experienced Inland Empire personal injury attorneys can help you recover compensation if injured by the negligence of a property owner or lessor of property.
+Here's what you need to know about California premises liability cases and how our experienced Inland Empire personal injury attorneys can help you recover compensation if injured by the negligence of a property owner or lessor of the property.

 Common Types of Premises Liability Cases

-- Slips and falls – often caused by slippery floors or substances on floors.
+- Slips and falls – Often caused by slippery floors or substances on floors.

 - Dog bites and animal attacks

-- Dangerous roads or sidewalks – potentially caused by design defects or poor maintenance
+- Dangerous roads or sidewalks – Potentially caused by design defects or poor maintenance

-- Falling objects – examples include precariously stacked items on store shelves or unsecured equipment or materials in construction zones
+- Falling objects – Examples include precariously stacked items on store shelves or unsecured equipment or materials in construction zones

-- Collapsing structures – such as catastrophic deck collapses caused by design defects or building rot
+- Collapsing structures – Such as catastrophic deck collapses caused by design defects or building rot

-- Swimming pool accidents – due to a lack of fencing or warning signage
+- Swimming pool accidents – Due to a lack of fencing or warning signage

 What You Have to Prove